HenningTimm/yml2block/README.md

 All checks performed during the `check` and `convert` commands are described in the file `RULES.md`.
 Each rule can be toggled to be a warning instead of an error using the `--warn` parameter and skipped entirely by using the `--skip` parameter.
-Both need to be followed by a rule name or rule id.
+In the same manner, warnings can be treated as errors with the `--error` flag.
+All three need to be followed by a rule name or rule id.
 Both can be found in the file `RULES.md`.

 ```bash